Become a Votebeat sponsor

 “Today’s plea agreement and sentencing should serve as a strong reminder that I will not hesitate to use every tool available to uphold the rule of law and protect the integrity of Arizona’s elections,” Mayes said.

-Judd did not immediately return a call for comment on Monday.
-She has previously told Votebeat that she felt pressured to delay certifying the results, and felt bitter that some of those who pressured her have not helped with her legal defense.
+She has previously told Votebeat that she felt bitter that some of those who pressured her did not help with her legal defense.

 Judd and Supervisor Tom Crosby voted twice to delay the canvass of the midterm results.
 The Secretary of State’s Office sued, and a court forced the supervisors to immediately vote to finalize the results.
 Judd changed her vote at a meeting later that day, but Crosby did not show up.